 This yoga pose can really help you to strengthen your spine, this is because it applies pressure to and also stretches the entire back.
 This really works to increase the strength and flexibility of your back.

-This yoga pose also helps to tone the muscles of the spinal column and this is really important as it keeps the spine healthy.
+This yoga pose also helps to tone the muscles of the spinal column and this is really important as it keeps the spine healthy (Poses like this can be helpful for conditions such as Scoliosis.
+For more information, read here).
 This pose also helps to tone the muscles of the neck, and it really removes strain and pressure from the neck, and it helps to improve the posture of the neck too.

 This yoga pose also really helps to increase the flow of blood to the brain, and this is key in reducing stress, or depression or just any other negative emotions.
 This pose helps to lift your mood.